 - Tier 3 Evaluate and Sustain | Up to $50,000

-Download the RFP and explore the three grant tiers.
+Explore the three grant tiers.

 Community Action Model (CAM)

 This opportunity offers a stepped model to address an identified priority cancer issue in Oregon.
 Grants fund organizations to complete steps 1-5 of the model, funding the process from a community needs assessment to implementation and evaluation of a policy, systems or environmental change to advance health equity.
 Grant duration two years (up to $50,000 per year).
-We aim to fund up to four proposals per Community Action Model funding cycle.

 The next CAM Request for Proposals release date is TBD.
 Check the How to Apply page for the next funding opportunity.